QuantEcon/lecture-python-programming.myst/lectures/python_by_example.md

 ## Alternative Implementations

-Let's try writing some alternative versions of {ref}`our first program <ourfirstprog>`, which plotted IID draws from the normal distribution.
+Let's try writing some alternative versions of {ref}`our first program <ourfirstprog>`, which plotted IID draws from the standard normal distribution.

 The programs below are less efficient than the original one, and hence somewhat artificial.